 Hydrogen fuel cells produce electricity

 Many different types of fuel cells are available for a wide range of applications.
 Small fuel cells can power laptop computers and even cell phones, and military applications.
-Large fuel cells can provide electricity for backup or emergency power in buildings and supply electricity in places that are not connected to electric power grids.
+Large fuel cells can supply electricity to electric power grids, supply backup or emergency power in buildings, and supply electricity in places that are not connected to electric power grids.